Aposymbiont/split-keyboards/about.md

 Assembled
 : Available for purchase pre-assembled and programmed.
 : To distinguish this from the following categories, it omits keyboards where individuals are willing to assemble a kit for others — otherwise there's little point to the filter.
-A company should be willing to buy an "assembled" keyboard for an employee, but less likely to ask someone on Reddit to solder a "kit" for them.
+A company should be willing to buy an "assembled" keyboard for an employee, but less likely to ask someone on Reddit to solder a kit (below) for them.

 Kit
 : Kit (circuit boards, cases, components etc) available to purchase.